DataVolumeXYZ/DataVolumeXYZ/_posts/2023-05-01-DataDojo-PowerBI-CommunityOfPractice-02.md

 # Our First Workshop

 We launched the Data Dojo with our first workshop on July 20th, 2022, and it was a huge success!
-We had *eighteen* members in attendance, and we covered the following topics (slide deck [here](../../../assets/doc/placeholder.pdf)):
+We had *eighteen* members in attendance, and we covered the following topics (slide deck [here](../../../assets/doc/placeholder.pdf)):<!-- need to add this document -->
 - Introductions around the room
 - What we're doing here, and why it matters
 - The importance of speed and accuracy in data analysis, and what we mean by "speed" and "accuracy"